 and when this environment produces well being.

-Walking along the wide Avenue de la Liberté in Luxembourg, whether you are a fan of the style of architecture or not, does create an environment of well being.
+Walking along the wide Avenue de la Liberté in Luxembourg, whether you are a fan of the style of architecture or not, certainly does create an environment of well being.